 Our integrated assurance approach provides management with a clear view on whether the control framework effectively mitigates risk to the accepted level.
 Our Risk and Assurance teams work together across the three lines of assurance to ensure that there is adequate, proportionate coverage across the whole control environment, including all corporate risks.
 The outcome from this integrated assurance is reported to the risk owners and the relevant committees to inform decision making.
-It helps senior managers understand our true risk profile, current levels of control and increasingly the culture in our business.
+It helps senior managers understand our true risk profile, current levels of cont rol and increasingly the culture in our business.

-Our principal risks

-Principal risk Change (from March 2018) Customer Outcomes Treatment plans Assurance 1.
+Our principal risks Principal risk Change (from March 2018) Customer Outcomes Treatment plans Assurance 1.
 Public and colleague safety We may fail to protect the safety, health and wellbeing of our customers, colleagues and contract partners, leading to harm.
-Risk rating - AMBER Change (from Warch 2018) This risk is being actively managed through the Health and Safety Improvement Plan, the focus on asset and process safety continues and the embedding of corporate policy and procedures linked to the Life-Saving Rules.
-We provide you with water that is clean and safe to drink.
-ISO 18001 certified Occupational Health and Safety (OH&S) Management System is supported by a suite of policies and management procedures.
-OH&S improvement programme: eight work streams driving a stepped change in our assets and practices.
+Risk rating - AMBER This risk is being actively managed through the Health and Safety Improvement Plan, the focus on asset and process safety continues and the embedding of corporate policy and procedures linked to the Life-Saving Rules. you with water that is clean ISO 18001 certified Occupational Health and Safety (OH&amp;S) Management System is supported by a suite of policies and management procedures.
+OH&amp;S improvement programme: eight work streams driving a stepped change in our assets and practices.
 Ten Life-Saving Rules have been rolled out across the whole business.
 Health and Safety Fair Culture training for all colleagues, to embed a dynamic approach to learning and improving the safety of our processes.
 Safety, health and environment committee (SHE) monitors performance to target using a detailed scorecard.
-The refreshed Health, Safety and Well-being strategy and supporting structure is embedding of best practice health, safety and well-being SHE committee oversee the management of health and safety risks.
+The refreshed Health, Safety and Well-being strategy and supporting structure is embedding of best practice health, safety and well-being policies and procedures. and safety risks.
 Internal Audit test the effectiveness of second line assurance.
-External auditors test ISO compliance.
-Health and Safety specialist team and Asset Integrity team test on-going compliance with good practice policy and procedures through a coordinated programme of inspections and audits.
-Delivery of the Health and Safety Improvement Plan is assured by the Programme Management Office (PMO).
-Enough clean, safe drinking water We supply enough clean, safe water to meet the demand of Yorkshire consumers each day.
-Risk rating - AMBER Although this risk remains high it has reduced due to the impact of sustainable improvements we have delivered through capital schemes.
-We continue to monitor the impact of the weather on water supply daily and use our grid system and abstraction permits to manage this risk.
-External accreditors test and certify ISO 9001 and 14001 compliance and assure our outturn performance.
-Internal Audit tests the design and operation of control framework.
-The independent water quality sample inspection regime tests the safety of the water supply.
-Water Service Delivery Compliance team assures the policies and procedures and test compliance.
-The Asset Integrity team assures the asset operation and maintenance plans.
-The Capital Programme PMO assures response and recovery. capital investment.
+2. Enough clean, safe drinking water We supply enough clean, safe water to meet the demand of Yorkshire consumers each day.
+Risk rating - AMBER remains high it has reduced due you with water that is clean · Billining vator daloty planning. performance.

+Tor the year endex abstraction

+permits to

+manage this risk.

 3. Leakage We may not achieve our short and medium-term objectives to reduce our leakage.
-Risk rating - AMBER We have separated this from "Enough safe, clean drinking water" to reflect the business focus on achieving stretched improvement in our performance over the next two years.
-We make sure you always have enough water.
+Risk rating - AMBER 1 you always have enough water.
 ISO 9001 Quality Management and 14001 Environmental Management certified operational policies and procedures are followed.
 Leakage management plan and monitoring.
 Real time data analysis to support targeted leakage resolution.
-Increased investment in new ways of External accreditors test and certify ISO 9001 and 14001 compliance and 4.
-Protect our environment: flooding We may cause harm to the water environment through unsafe abstraction or discharge leading to pollution, or we fail to manage our substantial land holdings to minimise our carbon impact.
+Increased investment in new ways of working and resources to find and resolve leaks.
+14001 compliance and assure our outturn performance.

+4. Protect our environment: flooding We may cause harm to the water environment through unsafe abstraction or discharge leading to pollution, or we fail to manage our substantial land holdings to minimise our carbon impact.
 Risk rating - RED Whilst the risk of widespread flood inundation remains a significant threat across Yorkshire, we continue to drive mitigation through our sector leading carbon management and innovation programmes.
-We continue to learn from pollution events to improve the impact of our discharge to the water environment.
-We protect and improve the water environment.
+We continue to learn from pollution events We protect and improve the water environment.
 We take care of your waste water and protect you and the environment from sewer flooding.
-Environmental Management certified environmental and operational policies and procedures are followed.
+9001 Quality Management and 14001 Environmental Management certified environmental and operational policies and procedures are followed.
 Pollution incident reduction plan.
-External accreditors test and certify ISO 9001 and 14001compliance and assure performance outturn.
-Internal Audit tests the design and operation of control framework.
-Waste Water Service Delivery Compliance team provides assurance that process and procedures are followed.
-The Asset Integrity team assures the asset operation and maintenance plans.
-The capital programme PMO assures capital investment.
-5. Climate change and resilience We may fail to plan ahead to ensure that we can maintain essential services into the future fail to deal with the impacts of population growth, climate change and extreme weather conditions.
-Risk rating - AMBER We have clarified our 25-year strategy and are developing sector leading plans, optimising innovative partnership solutions.
-All outcomes • The Business Resilience and External auditors are supporting the achievement of the British Standard compliant policies and procedures.
-Internal Audit tests the design and operation of the control framework.
-The Capital Programme PMO assures capital investment.
-The Asset Strategy and Planning team assures the design and build of assets
+Land, coast and river management programmes.
+Bio-resources plan.
+Asset operation and maintenance plans available and followed for strategic assets.
+Investment programmes in waste water treatment, networks and bathing waters.
+Investment in water efficiency and treatment.
+Carbon accounting and reduction initiatives are embedded.